 See your dentist

-Daily Oral Hygiene Routine for Preventing Bad Breath
+Daily Oral Hygiene Routine to Help Bad Breath

 - Brush twice daily using a clean toothbrush, which should be replaced every 3 months.